rjspencer/docs/theming.md

 A view for a fansite content item piece. *Note: `{if:ActivityIs[%type]}` is also available within this module*

 ### block:FansiteContentView
+ActivityPhotoUrl
+:	a photo representing the content *note: see `{if:ActivityHasActivityPhoto}`*

+	**Options**

+	size
+	:	accepted sizes are "thumbnail", "small", "medium", "large", "original"

 FansiteContentAuthorName
 :	the name of the user who created the content